BenjaminSiskoo/nSide/README.txt

 You will need the GBA BIOS to play Game Boy Advance games.
 This is no different from higan.

-GBA BIOS
+Game Boy Advance.sys/bios.rom
 sha256: fd2547724b505f487e6dcb29ec2ecff3af35a841a77ab2e85fd87350abd36570

-In addition, the PlayChoice-10 takes 3 files:
+The PlayChoice-10 takes 3 files:

-BIOS for dual-screen
+PlayChoice-10/bios-dual.rom
 sha256: 12200cee0965b871d2a47ac09ef563214d1b1a8355beda8bd477e21a561682e8

-BIOS for single-screen
+PlayChoice-10/bios-single.rom
 sha256: 64c1a7debf4729941c60e4c722ed61282ebd2f36928a30e55c9631477ce522ac

-Composite character ROM
+PlayChoice-10/character.rom
-3 files 8P + 8M + 8K put together for a 24KB ROM
+Concatenate the 3 ROMs 8P + 8M + 8K for a 24KB ROM.
 sha256: a8bf9c58e31dee0a60a2d480bd707c323212fba8963cc35a47423cadd1d7ed26

-Composite palette ROM
+PlayChoice-10/palette.rom
-3 files 6F + 6E + 6D put together for a 768 byte ROM
+Concatenate the 3 ROMs 6F + 6E + 6D for a 768 byte ROM.
 Each byte is the corresponding nybble in the low 4 bits and all 0's in the high 4 bits.
 MAME's expected palette ROMs come in this format already, except split into 3 files.